craigyjp/16bit-8-note-MIDI-to-CV/README.md

 # 16bit-8-note-MIDI-to-CV

+* Collaboration with Andreas Oswald Hierzenberger

-Newer version of my old 6 note poly CV converter, this time it uses 16 bit DACs and has the facility for autotune (not yet implemented)
+Newer version of my old 6 note poly CV converter, this time it uses 16 bit DACs and has the facility for autotune (not yet implemented).

 Using a teensy 4.1, the CV's, Pitchbend, CC, gates and triggers will all need some level conversion in hardware which I've covered in the schematic PDF.
-I've used matching 10k resistors on the DAC level converters to give 2x conversion and this gives 1v/octave, the triggers and gates are currently +5v.
+I've used matching 12k/36k resistors on the CV DAC level converters to give 4x conversion and this gives 1v/octave, Velocity uses 10k/10k for 2x conversion for 0-5v velocity range.

+The triggers and gates are currently +5v.

 8 note polyphonic